spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 #### Testing

-Spring Cloud Stream provides `spring-cloud-stream-test-support` dependency to test the Spring Cloud Stream application.
+Spring Cloud Stream provides the `spring-cloud-stream-test-support` dependency to test the Spring Cloud Stream application.
-Instead of the `RabbitMQ` binder, the tests use the Test binder to trace and test your application's outbound/inbound messages.
+Instead of the `RabbitMQ` binder, the tests use the `Test` binder to trace and test your application's outbound and inbound messages.
-The Test binder uses a utility class `MessageCollector` which stores the messages in-memory.
+The `Test` binder uses a utility class called `MessageCollector`, which stores the messages in-memory.

-To unit test the `UsageDetailSender` application, in the class `UsageDetailSenderApplicationTests` add following code:
+To unit test the `UsageDetailSender` application, add following code in the `UsageDetailSenderApplicationTests` class:

 ```java
 package io.spring.dataflow.sample.usagedetailsender;